 People are doing everything they can to support older relatives through these difficult times.
 On top of managing the demands of having kids at home, working from home, and potentially living far away from an older family member, all of it can easily become overwhelming.

-Having worked with families of all ages as a registered nurse and now at The Benevolent Society, I wanted to share some simple ideas about how to support your older parent, friend or relative during these enormously challenging times.
+Having worked with families of all ages, I wanted to share some simple ideas about how to support your older parent, friend or relative during these enormously challenging times.

 How parents can support older friends and family during COVID-19